-Section 14 of the PIDA requires that disclosures are investigated as informally and expeditiously as possible.
-It further ensures the right to procedural fairness and natural justice to persons making disclosures, witnesses and persons alleged to be responsible for wrongdoings.
+Disclosures received are investigated as informally and expeditiously as possible, as required by section 14 of the PIDA.
+This section also ensures the right to procedural fairness and natural justice to all persons involved in an investigation, including persons making disclosures, witnesses and persons alleged to be responsible for wrongdoings.

-Written disclosures may not meet the initial test for wrongdoing under the PIDA, but can still be fully investigated in a confidential manner under the Ombudsman legislation and process.
+In situations wherein a disclosure may not meet the threshold for a wrongdoing under the PIDA, further assessment of the allegations may result in an investigation in a confidential manner under the Ombudsman legislation and process.